paulohenrique64/amazon-playwright-search-automation-REST/README.md

+## Technologies used and requirements

+- Node LTS
+- NPM or Yarn
+- Playwright
+- Express

 ## About [REST Version]

 I chose <strong> Playwright </strong> for this project due to its compatibility with multiple browsers, such as Chromium and Firefox, as well as its intuitive usability and excellent scalability.
 <br><br>
 In this <strong>version</strong>, when the user accesses the `/api/search/:keyword` endpoint, the express server returns a JSON containing the searched product data.

+- Searched product details that this application collects
+    - Title
+    - Price
+    - Boughts
+    - Bullet points

 ## 🛠 Installation and Setup Instructions